seraphimofbrooklyn/seraphimofbrooklyn.github.io/_posts/2020-11-13-The_Legacy_of_American_Eugenicism.md

 The Rockefellers even directly funded **Eugen Fischer's German Mapping Project** allocating $125,000 (about 1.8 million today) to the KWI in 1932, as well as the KWI's project that involved injecting children with various toxic substances (including lead and mercury to name two) to	determine how it would affect the germ plasm of each twin.
 Even into 1937, they said this about their financial backing of German (now Nazi) research in their Confidential Monthly report to the Foundation's board of trustees...

 > “[In] the relations of the Foundation to the totalitarian states, scientific considerations alone have thus far provided the governing principle.
-Whether the Nazi regime or some other regime is in power would, it would seem, have no bearing on our desire to promote scientific work in these fields." []
+Whether the Nazi regime or some other regime is in power would, it would seem, have no bearing on our desire to promote scientific work in these fields."
+[22]

 From this quote it is clear that the leaders of the Rockefeller Foundation felt that such "scientific" research was **above** politics, and the borders of nations did not apply to scientific research, a view that is commonly held today.
 The Rockefeller Foundation finally pulled out funding in 1939 after the Nazi invasion of Poland, likely due to political reasons rather than fundamental disagreements about eugenics research.
+John.
+D. Rockefeller's son, John D. Rockefeller III, later funded the Population Council in 1952, which placed Frederick Osborn as chairman in  1957, a founding member of the AES in 1926 and Pioneer Fund in 1937, and a member of Galton Institute.

 <figure>
 	<img src="/images/eugenics/11-16-Rockefellers.png">
-	<figcaption> Figure 7: Network with Rockefellers highlighted in red.
+	<figcaption> Figure 9: Network with Rockefellers highlighted in red.
 Notable connections to Negro Project, KWI, and ERO due to funding.
 </figcaption>
 </figure>